sheepzh/timer/README.md

 Time Tracker is a browser extension to track the time you spent on all websites.
 It's built by webpack, TypeScript and Element-plus.
 And you can install it for Firefox, Chrome and Edge.

 Time Tracker can

 -   help you count the time you browsing and the visit count on each website.
 -   help you count the time you read local files with browsers.
 -   help you analyze your browsing habit by time period and display it as a histogram.
 -   support whitelist to filter out websites that need not stat.
 -   combine statistics result of multiple sites, and supports to customize the rules of combination.
-- support to set the maximum time for browsing a specific website each day to help you keey away from time wasting.
+-   support to set the maximum time for browsing a specific website each day to help you key away from time wasting.
 -   support to export files formatted _.csv_ and _.json_.
 -   support dark mode.
-- support to sync data with GitHub Gist across serveral browser clients.
+-   support to sync data with GitHub Gist across several browser clients.
-- support to count the time of any URLs described by Ant Expressions, e.g. github.com/sheepzh/timer/**
+-   support to count the time of any URLs described by Ant Expressions, e.g. github.com/sheepzh/timer/\*\*

 ## Install